 India’s e-commerce business is anticipated to develop at a 19.24 percent compound annual growth rate (CAGR) from $ 46.20 billion in 2020 to $ 111.40 billion in 2025, with food and fashion set to be the main drivers of growth.

-As a result, dominating the ‘Kirana’ segment, which is run by local people and families, is the key to dominating the Indian retail business.
+As a result, dominating the ‘Kirana’ segment, which is run by local people and families, is the key to dominating the Indian retail companies.

 Until Covid-19 had a major impact on the retail industry, dominating the Kirana market seemed unachievable.